A Permaculture Project in Catalonia

-Prices vary with size and quality.
-All future bottles will be labelled such to include acidity level, and date of production.
+Prices vary with location, size and quality.
+All bottles are labelled such to include acidity level, and date of production.
 If at any stage future methods of cultivation produce an inferior product, SLP will describe the product at a lower price.
-See our market page for a fuller range at
+See our market page for a fuller range at www.southlondonpermaculture.com

 Local delivery is free or collect.

-All provided doriga bottles are refundable on delivery/collection at 50p.
+All provided doriga bottles are refundable on delivery/collection at 50p & £1.

 If you would like to make a donation click the icon below.
 Click the icon above for the option to buy and donate at our brother site South London Permaculture.
 All monies will be invested in international work towards ecological and permaculture projects.

 VOLUNTEER in Catalonia and use our service to explore new projects linked to our ethos.
 Click to register and book at our brother website South London Permaculture.
-New skills and creative opportunities include dry-stone walling, vegetable production, olive and carob picking, sightseeing, walking and fitness, and building programs.
+New skills and creative opportunities include dry-stone walling, eco-build, food production, olive and carob picking, sightseeing, walking, cycling and fitness.

-South london Permaculture is developing a new spiritual centre in Catalonia with a view for individuals to learn to live from the land.
+As a working partner to South london Permaculture we are developing a new spiritual centre in Catalonia with a view for individuals to learn to live and work from the land.
 We hope to put in practice the transition towards a new consciousness for sustainable living.

 Available for advertising